Building trust before asking for commitment

 IMPACT

 Digital Identity Manager launched as Experian Partner Solutions' first try-before-you-buy product, generating millions in B2B revenue through partner adoption.
-The results validated that demonstrating value before asking for commitment isn't just better for users—it's better for business.
+It showed value first, then asked for commitment, and that approach worked for both users and the business.

 User Engagement